-The making that makes the difference
+the making that makes the difference

 Very often one would hear that the different kinds of tea is a result of different degrees of fermentation.
 This is only partially true.
 Take oolongs for example.
 While oolongs are partially fermented teas and black teas fully fermented ones, oolongs are not made in the same method as that of the latter by simply halting the fermentation midway.
 The process is entirely different.
-In fact, the concepts of processes for making various categories of teas are all different, and within each categories, further variations in styes and practices.
+In fact, the concepts of processes for making various categories of teas are all different, and within each categories, further variations in styles and practices.
 That is why we can be indulged with the richness of taste varieties and huge selections in the much taken for granted item that is called tea.

 Even the most straight forward concept of green tea making varies dramatically from one making style to the next.
 For example, a green tea can be roasted, as in Longjing, or it can be steamed, as in Gyokuro.
 The two teas not only taste very differently, but also carry different health characters, suiting varying occasions and body conditions.
 Such differences exemplify in the category of oolongs and teas we generally refer to as puers.
-(Click here to read more about tea categorization)

-Differences in production parameters yield different quality
+differences in production parameters yield different quality

 One factor is the growing environment.
 High altitude, with relatively more extreme temperatures, allows for slow growth and concentration of taste substances in the leaves.
 So are steep slopes, sandy acidic soils, and restricted exposure to sun-light.
 Misty micro-climate and medium amount of rainfalls are also associated with better quality.

 First-flushes, i.e. the first plucks of the year in Spring, are premium in taste and salutary qualities for greens, whites, and oolongs.
 (However, oolongs are plucked when the leaves are more grown than green and white teas.)
 Second flushes, (some argue one and a half flushes) yield black teas of fuller tastes.